 Click here for the GeneTests summary on this condition.

 - Confirmation of a clinical/biochemical diagnosis of CACH/VWM

 - Carrier testing in adults with a family history of CACH/VWM

 Clinical Sensitivity: Approximately 90%.
 Mutations in the promoter region, some mutations in the introns and other regulatory element mutations cannot be detected by this analysis.
-Large deletions will not be detected by this analysis.
 Results of molecular analysis should be interpreted in the context of the patient's biochemical phenotype.

 Older Children & Adults: 5-10 ml

 Autopsy: 2-3 ml unclotted cord or cardiac blood